-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.

 - Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, which is accessible on your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, select Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
 By selecting one of those three options, you can change the temperature for that preset.

 A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
 More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
 When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it displays a preset schedule before letting you customize it.
+If you select this feature, it presents a preset schedule and allows you to make changes.
 Once setup is complete, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat